Ian-Fielding/Ecru/README.md

 ## Features

-- **Computer Algebra System (CAS)**: Ecru aims to provide a rich set of mathematical tools for algebraic operations, calculus, equation solving, and more.
+- **Computer Algebra System**: Ecru aims to provide a rich set of mathematical tools for algebraic operations, calculus, equation solving, and more.

 - **Expressive Programming Language**: With a clean and intuitive syntax, Ecru makes it easy to write concise and readable code for various computational tasks.